mojtabafazeli/Xplorer/README.md

 # Xplorer

-Xplorer is a Spring Boot application developed by Moj Fazel as part of job interview.
+Xplorer is a Spring Boot application developed by Moj Fazel.

 ## Installation